Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 -

-What's your primary output?
+What are you creating most?
 Social media graphics → Canva or Snappa.
 Data reports and infographics → Visme or Piktochart.
 Product mockups → Placeit.
 UI-adjacent marketing materials → Figma.

 -